Estes Mountain

 Estes Mountain's south face from Mount Greylock.

-The South Face of Estes Mountain as viewed from Mount Greylock.
+The south face of Estes Mountain as viewed from Mount Greylock

 The following access information expands on the access information in the book.
 Start on Loon Creek Summit Road [(F)(3.2) on Page 141] which begins just north of the Yankee Fork Dredge.
 From this road, you can access the ridge line south of Estes Peak via a road that, as far as I know, does not have a Forest Service number designation.
-I will designate it as FS-3.2.2/Estes Mining Road.
+I will designate it as FSR-3.2.2/Estes Mining Road.
 This road leaves Loon Creek Summit Road 5.1 miles north of the beginning of that road.

 Cabins on the east side of Estes Mountain.

-Cabins on the East Side of Estes Mountain.
+Cabins on the east side of Estes Mountain

 Additional Resources